Ubpa/UDRefl/doc/introduction_en_US.md

 - their own interface: ` GetType `, ` GetPtr () `, ` AsPtr < T > () `, ` As < T > () `, etc

-- Reflmngr Interface: Similar to Reflmngr, some interfaces can be simplified here
+- `ReflMngr` Interface: Similar to `ReflMngr`, some interfaces can be simplified here

   > **Example**
   >